Rhetoric, Responsibility, and the Platform: An Interview with Jessica Reyman

 I think we, as a culture, can do more to hold software developers and companies responsible and accountable for designing systems that enact a different ethic, that consider users’ privacy and ownership rights.
 In an age when participation in so many life activities—including commerce, education, civic discourse, personal communication—require users to relinquish rights to the own data and content, norms regarding responsible and ethical collection, management, circulation, and use of content and data need to change.
 While our students (and internet users in general) have the capacity to choose among settings and services, these choices are quite limited, ultimately controlled by the technology developers and providers.
 Therefore, the most pressing change that needs to happen is with our shared expectations for how such systems are designed, and what accountability we expect from software companies and service providers to offer ethical systems.

 DE and BG: Thank you for pinpointing the issue of responsibility and for shifting the frame to include the processes and decisions of platforms and their developers.
 This brings us to a question about methods and methodologies.
-Because so many of the platforms that have such a large bearing on our everyday lives are black-boxed (operating via backstage algorithmic procedures and data practices), what kinds of methodological approaches did you find useful for researching backstage algorithmic procedures and data practices and their effects on users/cultures?
+Because so many of the platforms that have such a large bearing on our everyday lives are black-boxed (operating via backstage algorithmic procedures and data practices), what kinds of methodological approaches do you find useful for researching backstage algorithmic procedures and data practices and their effects on users/cultures?

 JR: One method for further interrogating effects would be through gathering information from expert users themselves about their experiences.
-Ethnographic and auto-ethnographic studies, observations, and interviews allow us to gain perspectives of those who inhabit various online spaces, use platforms, manage practices and policies, and have develop work-arounds or approaches that we can learn from.
+Ethnographic and auto-ethnographic studies, observations, and interviews allow us to gain perspectives of those who inhabit various online spaces, use platforms, manage practices and policies, and have developed work-arounds or approaches that we can learn from.

 DE and BG: We wonder if we can talk a bit more about responsibility in classroom practices.
 In that same 2013 College English essay, you write: